MonkWho/pfatt/README.md

     scp etf/ng_etf.ko root@pfsense:/boot/kernel/
     ssh root@pfsense chmod 555 /boot/kernel/ng_etf.ko
     ```

+    **NOTE:** You'll need to tweak your compiler parameters if you need to build for another architecture, like ARM.

 2. Edit the following configuration variables in `bin/pfatt.sh` as noted below. `$RG_ETHER_ADDR` should match the MAC address of your Residential Gateway.
 AT&T will only grant a DHCP lease to the MAC they assigned your device.
 In my environment, it's:
     ```shell